eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPI_04<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-When registering an intermediated Relying Party, an intermediary SHALL provide legally valid evidence that this Relying Party will indeed use the services of this intermediary to interact with Wallet Units.
-The Registrar SHALL verify this evidence, and, if it is found to be correct, SHALL register the relationship between the intermediary and the intermediated Relying Party.
+Before registering the relationship between an intermediary and an intermediated Relying Party and issuing a registration certificate showing that the intermediated Relying Party uses the services of the intermediary, a Registrar SHALL ensure it obtains legally valid evidence that this Relying Party will indeed use the services of this intermediary to interact with Wallet Units.

-*Note: Such evidence may, for instance, be a contract between the intermediary and the intermediated Relying Party.*
+*Note: A Registrar is free to decide which evidence it needs and how it obtains this evidence.
+For example, the Registrar may require either the intermediary or the intermediated Relying Party to provide a signed copy of the contract between both parties.
+Alternatively, the Registrar could ask an authorised representative of the Relying Party to sign off on a registration that was done by the intermediary, or could ask for a mandate from the intermediated Relying Party to the intermediary to register the Relying Party.*

 </div>
 </div>